grauulzz/fractal-project/README.md

 # fractal-project

-This program writes a fractal image to a bitmap file using c++ using the Mandlebrot set to plot it's cooridinates (https://en.wikipedia.org/wiki/Mandelbrot_set)
+This program writes a fractal image to a bitmap file in c++ using the Mandlebrot set to plot it's cooridinates (https://en.wikipedia.org/wiki/Mandelbrot_set)

 (extremely brief description)